AlirezaSN/AlirezaSN.github.io/_pages/about.md

 Hey there! 👋

 I'm Alireza Sadeghi-Nasab.
-Currently, I hold the position of **product manager** at [Gandom software group](http://gandom.co).
+Currently, I hold the position of **product manager** at [Gandom](http://gandom.co).
 I got my PhD degree from [Arak University](http://araku.ac.ir) in 2024.
 I got my BSc. and MSc. degrees from [Iran University of Science and Technology](http://www.iust.ac.ir) in 2018 and 2020 respectively.
 More detailed information about my industrial and educational background can be found [here](https://alirezasn.ir/cv/).

 ## Work Interests 👨🏻‍💻